 Changes to the road layout at Blackfriars Bridge

-What are the Standard working hours?
+What are our working hours?

-- Loading of barges and barge movements would take place within standard hours
+Loading of barges and barge movements would take place within standard hours.

-How will we use the river?
+How we are using the river?

 We have committed to using river transport as much as possible to reduce the number of heavy goods vehicles on the roads.